-Everyone ages 6 months and older in the United States can get a COVID-19 vaccine.
+Everyone 6 months or older in the United States should get and stay up to date with their COVID vaccine.

 Where can I or my child get vaccinated?

 Also check with your child’s health care provider or their school.
-Many schools are providing vaccines to make it easier for students to get vaccinated.
+Schools sometimes provide vaccines to make it easier for students to get vaccinated.

 Do I need to give consent before my child can get vaccinated?

 Consent laws vary across states and territories.
 For example, most—but not all—states require vaccine providers to get a parent’s or guardian’s permission to give a vaccine to a child under age 18.

 Check with your state/territory health department to find out about local parental/guardian consent requirements.